2019 Baltimore ransomware attack: Aftermath

 The attack had a negative impact on the real estate market as property transfers could not be completed digitally due to the system being down, as the city's card payment system and debt checking application were rendered inaccessible.
 In addition, city employees were unable to use their email system and resorted to creating Gmail accounts as workaround.
-Google automatically blocked their accounts at first due to the large number of accounts created in that timespan, though the company later restored the Gmail accounts.
+Google automatically blocked their accounts due to the large number of accounts created in that timespan, though the company later restored the Gmail accounts.

 The recovery, initially estimated to take several more weeks on May 20, ultimately lasted until September.
 Frank Johnson, Baltimore's IT director, was put on unpaid leave following the ransomware attack.
 Since becoming the city's IT director during the Pugh administration, Johnson had been criticized for not having a written disaster recovery plan and for his handling of the 2019 attack, which was estimated to cost the city $18 million.
 He was replaced by deputy director Todd Carter, who later became the permanent IT director in February 2020 after Johnson left the role in October.